Reginald Dorman-Smith: Arrival in Burma

-Dorman-Smith was appointed Governor of Burma from 6 May 1941 to 31 August 1946, and was therefore in office at the time of the Japanese invasion - and was expelled from the country by the Japanese.
+Dorman-Smith was appointed Governor of Burma from 6 May 1941 to 31 August 1946.
+He was in office at the time of the Japanese invasion and was expelled from the country by the Japanese.
 Burma was a turbulent colony as the Bamar had never really accepted the British conquest of Burma and the Great Depression by collapsing the price of rice had devastated Burma's economy.
-The thesis beyond British rule in Burma was an implicit social contract under which the Burmese economy would grow in exchange for the acceptance of colonial rule; most Bamar took the viewpoint that the Great Depression had put a contract to the social contract, a viewpoint not shared by the British.
+The thesis behind British rule in Burma was an implicit social contract under which the Burmese economy would grow in exchange for the acceptance of colonial rule; most Bamar took the viewpoint that the Great Depression had put and end to the social contract, a viewpoint not shared by the British.
 The British historian Michael Leigh wrote: "Dorman-Smith was complicated.
 Urbane, thoughtful, and fair, he was prepared to defend the underdog and could be intensely loyal to his friends...Perhaps he was not thick-skinned enough to be a great colonial administrator for he could be crippled by personal criticism and often grappled with a tender conscience.
 This rendered him indecisive and even self-delusional at times.
 He was neither a strong nor a weak leader, but his anxiety to do the right thing and to please people made him extremely vulnerable".